How can you tell if a guy wants you to be his girlfriend?

 Well, first of all, he'll probably ask you.
 But before that, what are the signs that he is thinking about it?

 I can tell when a guy is just looking to hook up.
-He'll come over to my house at 10 p.m., have sex with me, and then just leave.
+He'll come over to my house at 10 p.m., fool around, and then just leave.
 Sometimes, if he's feeling particularly generous, he might take me to the McDonald's drive-thru.

 But in this weird dating age, it's hard to tell when a guy just wants to exist in that gray "just dating, texting, and doing this with a few other girls, too" space forever, or if he actually wants to transition into the relationship zone.